 The best-loved characters in the world of Harry Potter tend towards classic heroic archetypes.
 Courageous Harry, say, or thoughtful Hermione.
-Wise Albus Dumbledore, or the upstanding, moral Minerva McGonagall.
-Arguably most adored still are those who manage to rock that ‘zero to hero’ story arc – a certain Neville Longbottom comes to mind.
+Wise Dumbledore, or the upstanding, moral McGonagall.
+Arguably most adored still are those with a ‘zero to hero’ story arc – a certain Neville Longbottom comes to mind.

 But what of those who play by their own rules?
 The loveable rogue is a popular trope across all of popular culture – the rule-bending freestyler who marches to their own beat.
-We’re drawn to these quicksilver chancers because, unlike the clean-living goodie-goodies mentioned above, they actively defy the established order – and usually wind up saving the day anyway.
+We’re drawn to these quicksilver chancers because, unlike the more traditional 'goodies' mentioned above, they actively defy the established order – and usually wind up saving the day anyway.

 To be sure, rotten behaviour for its own sake is always odious, and is very much the reason the first book isn’t called Crabbe and Goyle and the Philosopher’s Stone.
 So what are the tell-tale characteristics that set loveable rogues apart from common-or-garden variety villains?

 Passion is a very distinctive feature: the potent urge to follow one’s gut instinct, often in spite of consequences and frequently in a risky fashion.
 Like Sirius Black, when he abandoned young Snape to the mercy of the Shrieking Shack, or his murderous wrath toward wretched Pettigrew.
-Not good behaviour, really, we have to admit.
+Not good behaviour.
 Fortunately, his friends were able to rein in the worst of his excesses, enabling the finer aspects of his nature – loyalty, protectiveness and courage – to really shine through.

 But far from being just a flippant joker, he proved he could function on a whole new level as, when the chips were down, he bravely put his powers to good use as a broadcaster on the Potterwatch pirate radio station.

 A certain conventional attractiveness also has its place in the loveable rogue’s armoury.
-At the very least it can disarm and distract, as seen in Fantastic Beasts And Where To Find Them (2016) when Queenie Goldstein remarked to a transparently smitten Jacob Kowalski, ‘Aw, don't worry, honey.
+At the very least it can disarm and distract, as seen in Fantastic Beasts And Where To Find Them (2016) when Queenie remarked to a transparently smitten Jacob, ‘Aw, don't worry, honey.
 Most guys think what you was thinking, first time they see me.’

 The main thing that separates a charming scallywag from a nefarious villain is that loveable rogues tend to have an internal code of ethics they live by.
 Which is to say, they may flout the rules and conventions of polite society, but at least stay true to their own moral compass.